- 1 Meaning of Provisions in Accounting

-- Loan losses: Banks and other lenders may establish loan loss vittles to regard uncollected loan stars and payments.
-Loan loss vittles can be used to cover insolvencies, loan defaults, and reasoned loans that affect in entering lower payments than first estimated.
+Banks and other lenders may establish loan loss vittles to regard uncollected loan stars and payments.
+Loan loss vittles can be used to cover insolvencies, loan defaults, and reasoned loans that affect entering lower payments than first estimated.

-- Severance payments: Companies use severance vittles to regard severance payments to workers that leave the company due to layoffs or other reasons.
+Companies use severance vittles to regard severance payments to workers who leave the company due to layoffs or other reasons.

-- Asset impairments: Asset impairments be when the current request value of an asset drops below the carrying value recorded on the company’s balance distance.
+Asset impairments are when the current request value of an asset drops below the carrying value recorded on the company’s balance distance.
 Recording the impairment as a provision prevents embellishment of the asset’s value.

 How to Recognize Provisions in Accounting